fairscape/fairscape.github.io/install/install.md

 ## Step 3: Create all pods and services

-In the deployment folder run the single command below to launch all the required pods and services in your cluster.
+Run the command below to launch all the required pods and services in your cluster.

 ```shell
 kubectl create -f fairscape.yaml
 ```

-After running above, check with kubectl get pods to check status of created pods.
-Do not move onto step 4 until all pods have status running like below:
+Run the following command every few seconds to check the status of all the pods.
+We want STATUS of all the pods as Running as shown in the output below.
+Until then, some of the pods will show ContainerCreating STATUS.
+Once all are Running, move on the next step.

 > Note: Pods may remain in ContainerCreating for several minutes.